keepaliveit-staging/staging.keepaliveit.co.uk/_techtip/keeping-android-tablets-updated.md

 ---
 layout: splash
-title: "Keeping an Android Tablet Updated"
+title: "How to update an Android Tablet"
 permalink: /tech-tips/how-to-update-android-tablet-software

 excerpt: "Wondering how to update the software on your Android Tablet?
 This guide will show you how."